 - “pull yourself up by the bootstraps.”

-While well-meaning friends and family members may say they are using these phrases to encourage loved ones, the effect is typically the opposite.
-These flippant responses to a person with depressive disorder can cause him or her to feel even more isolated, alone, and full of shame.
+So, while well-meaning friends and family members may say they are using these phrases to encourage loved ones, the effect is typically the opposite.
+These flippant responses to a person with depressive disorder can cause them to feel even more isolated, alone, and full of shame.

 Put the Myths about Depression to Rest

-Most people do not mean to cause harm by making comments to someone with depression; it’s just that they have bought into the misconceptions and myths about depressive disorder.
+Most people do not mean to cause harm by making these comments to someone with depression.
+Sadly, it’s just that they have bought into the misconceptions and myths about depressive disorders.
 Some of these common misconceptions include:

 - Depression isn’t an actual illness.